minimaxir/gpt-3-experiments/examples/README.md

 These examples show the output in Markdown (for better GitHub rendering), with the prompt included and bolded.

-- `onceuponatime`: Text generated from the "Once upon a time" demo prompt.
+- `onceuponatime`: The "Once upon a time" demo prompt.
-- `unicorn`: Text generated from OpenAI's GPT-2 unicorn example.
+- `unicorn`: OpenAI's GPT-2 unicorn example.
-- `recycling`: Text generated from OpenAI's GPT-2 anti-recycling example.
+- `recycling`: OpenAI's GPT-2 anti-recycling example.
-- `gpt-3`: Text generated from the GPT-3 announcement itself.
+- `gpt-3`: The GPT-3 announcement itself.
 - `chatbot`: A simple weather chatbot that goes off-the-rails at higher temperatures.

 ## Few-Shot Generation